 The Cancer Cell Biology Program (CB) works to understand the cellular regulatory functions that establish and maintain the malignant phenotype.
-Our 66 full and 54 associate members study the cell cycle, signal transduction, apoptosis, cell development, cell differentiation, stem cell biology, immune and inflammatory responses and metastasis.
+Our researchers study the cell cycle, signal transduction, apoptosis, cell development, cell differentiation, stem cell biology, immune and inflammatory responses and metastasis.

 Scientific Goals of the Program: